Bhidauni: Economy

+Digital initiatives

+Bhidauni village has been the site of grassroots digital initiatives aimed at integrating technology into rural governance and agriculture.
+Led by local digital entrepreneur Bablu Baghel, the village's Jan Seva Kendra (Common Service Centre) was adapted to serve as an advisory and informational hub under the Mission AI-Bhidauni project.
+The initiative utilizes digital tools to interpret climate patterns, weather forecasts, and soil health advisories into local dialects, drawing coverage in national media for rural technology adoption.

 Transport

 Villagers have been using their personal vehicles to reach travel from one place to other villages and the city.
 For travelling to nearby villages motorcycle, Tractor are more popular.
 Bullcart or camel cart are still used in villages as means of transport.

 By Rail

 Mathura Railway Junction around 45 km is the nearest railway junction.

 The nearest railway stations in and around Bhidauni Bangar: